 With limited exceptions, travelers must wear a face mask while physically present at a U.S. air, land, or sea port of entry.
 CBP Officers will require travelers to temporarily lower their mask during the inspection process to verify their identity.

 The mask requirement does not apply to persons with disabilities who cannot wear, or cannot safely wear, a mask due to a disability as defined by the Americans with Disabilities Act.

 All air passengers to the United States will also be required to provide contact information to airlines before boarding flights to the United States.
 (Updated 8 Nov 2021)

 Restrictions for Entering the U.S.

 According to U.S.-Canada and U.S.-Mexico Border Notices, the Canada and Mexico land port (car, commuter rail, or ferry) of entry permits as coming for essential travel "Individuals traveling to attend educational institutions."
 While students can go through the border, tourism is not permitted.
-This was extended again until October 21, and Canada officials say will likely extend until some time next year.
+This was extended again until 21 January 2022.